inmagik/react-rocketjump/website/docs/overview.md

 React RocketJump create reusable state containers called **RjObject**, you can consume them from React using hooks or HOCs.

-RjObject are local they live and dead in the context of your React Component, you can still share them using [React Context API](https://reactjs.org/docs/context.html).
+RjObject are local they live and dead in the context of your React Components, you can still share them using [React Context API](https://reactjs.org/docs/context.html).

 RocketJump tries and get the best from [flux](https://facebook.github.io/flux) architecture but without all the pain and boilerplate.